mecid/mecid.github.io/_posts/2024-08-20-typed-throws-in-swift.md

 }
 ```

-As you can see, the Swift compiler converts throwing functions to typed throwing using any Error type.
-Note that even nonthrowing functions translated into throwing where the error type is Never.
+As you can see, the Swift compiler converts throwing functions to typed throwing using *any Error* type.
+Note that even nonthrowing functions translated into throwing where the error type is *Never*.

 ```swift
 func foo() {